baharev/SDOPT/README.md

 The current way to pass the natural blocks is rather hackish: Suffixes are used, see *Defining and using suffixes* on page 302 in the [AMPL book](http://ampl.github.io/ampl-book.pdf).
-In the future, component-based modeling tools will allow an easy programmatic access to the natural block structure.
+In the future, component-based modeling tools will hopefully allow programmatic access to the natural block structure.

 Minimum degree ordering